tionge45/tionge45/README.md

 # Hi there 👋

 ## 👨‍💻 About Me
-I’m Tionge Sakala, a **third-year Mathematics and Computer Science student** with a deep passion for problem solving and building practical solutions through code.
+I’m Tionge Sakala, a **4th year Mathematics and Computer Science student** with a deep passion for problem solving and building practical solutions through code.
 I enjoy exploring new technologies and applying them in projects that touch on **web development, machine learning, and app development**.

 📫 Connect with me on [LinkedIn](www.linkedin.com/in/tionge-sakala-849211217)